JALoP/beepcore-java/README.txt

 with the build.xml file in the root of the tree.
 The build.xml file is lacking all of the dependencies, these will be added in the near future.

+You will need to provide a build.properties file to specify where various libraries are located.
+A sample is provided (build.properties.sample).
+The required keys are:
+junit_jar         # The path to the junit jar, only needed if you are running the tests cl_apis_jar       # The path to the Apache Commons Logging APIS jar cl_jar            # The path to the Apache Commons Logging jar cl_adapters_jar   # The path to the Apache Commons Logging adapters jar xerces_root       # The path to where you've extracted the xerces release

 Known Issues
 ------------